-(G)I-DLE open up their year-long hiatus, musical identity and first full-length album ‘I Never Die’
+(G)I-DLE on their year-long hiatus, musical identity and first full-length album ‘I Never Die’

 While rapper and leader Soyeon has long been the group’s main producer, one look at the credits on ‘I Never Die’ reveals each member’s involvement in the record.
 “I think this album is different from our previous work in the sense that [it] contains many songs done by our members themselves,” says youngest member Shuhua.
 “We worked so hard preparing to show people the best version of ourselves.”

-Soeyon echoes this sentiment, adding that having her bandmates take creative reins had made the record much more meaningful.
+Soyeon echoes this sentiment, adding that having her bandmates take creative reins had made the record much more meaningful.
 “It feels great to be able to be making music that we, (G)I-DLE, want to be doing,” she tells us.

 Among the album’s eight original songs, vocalists Miyeon and Minnie single out the fun, sassy hip-hop offering ‘My Bag’ as their personal favourite, explaining that Soyeon had tailored each verse for each member.
 “I was touched by how Soyeon wrote our individual parts in ‘My Bag’ in a way that suited each of us,” Minnie explained.